 If the customer expects to Then the budget group includes File a tax return The tax filer; The tax filer's spouse when living together OR filing a joint return; and Everyone the tax filer expects to claim as a tax dependent.
-Be claimed as a tax dependent The tax filer; The tax filer's spouse when filing a joint return; and Everyone the tax filer expects to claim as a tax dependent. • Premium Tax Credit rules do not apply.
+Be claimed as a tax dependent The tax filer; The tax filer's spouse when filing a joint return; and Everyone the tax filer expects to claim as a tax dependent.
+Not file a tax return and not be claimed as a tax dependent Premium Tax Credit rules do not apply.
 The person does not qualify.